umjunsik2002/web-programming/README.md

 - [Node.js](https://nodejs.org/)

-In the project directory, enter the following code to initialize the Node.js:
+In the project directory, enter the following code to initialize the Node.js to create the file ```package.json```:

+**Do not have to initialize if downloading or forking from this repository**

 ```
 npm init